 Once your application is approved, USCIS will issue you an EAD.
-Submit a scanned copy of your EAD card to the Interantional Center using our online form.
+Submit a scanned copy of your EAD card to the International Center using our online form.

 Your F-1 status continues through the OPT period.

 You must stop your employment when the end date on the EAD card is reached, but may remain in the U.S. for the 60-day grace period.

 You may begin working once

 - you have obtained the EAD card (you may not begin employment if your OPT has been approved but you have not yet received the EAD in the mail)

 - and the begin date on the card has been reached.